Urinary tract infection in women - self-careUTI - self-care; Cystitis - self-care; Bladder infection - self-care

-Urinary tract infections (UTI) are caused by germs, usually bacteria that enter the urethra, then the bladder.
-This can lead to infection, most commonly in the bladder itself.
+Most urinary tract infections (UTIs) are caused by bacteria that enter the urethra and travel to the bladder.
+This can lead to infection.
+Most often the infection occurs in the bladder itself.
 At times, the infection can spread to the kidneys.

 Taking Your Medicines

 You will be given antibiotics to be taken by mouth at home.